 Place Your Sunglasses Correctly

-The most important thing you can do to extend the life of your sunglasses is to avoid laying them with the lens side down to prevent scratches.
-The lens cannot be simply polished, as this would damage the surface and the filters that protect your eyes.
+The most important thing you can do to extend the life of your sunglasses is to prevent scratches by avoid laying them with the lens side down.
+The lens cannot be ground as it would damage the surface and the filters that protect your eyes.
 Once scratched, the damage is unfortunately permanent.
 Always place your sunglasses with the lens facing up.

 Your sunglasses love a daily bath.
 Use a little dishwashing liquid and lukewarm water and wash gently with your hands or a soft cloth.
 Rinse thoroughly in lukewarm water and dry with a soft cloth.
 Avoid alcohol, ammonia, and other chemicals as they can damage both the frame and the surface treatment of the sunglasses.